 \section{The Data}

-In this paper we leverage two types of data, textual and numerical, matched by time and entities (banks), to predict event data.
-The event dataset contains information on dates and names of involved entities, relating to the specific type of event to be modelled, while the textual and financial numerical datasets contain respectively bank related articles and financial figures.
+As described in the previous section, we leverage two types of data, textual and numerical, matched by time and entities (banks), to predict events of interest.
+The events dataset contains information on dates and names of involved entities, relating to the specific type of event to be modelled, while the textual and financial numerical datasets contain respectively bank related articles and financial figures.
 The textual and numerical data are connected to a particular event using date and occurrences of the entity name for the textual data and matching the date with the corresponding quarter for the financial numerical data.
 The model is then trained in a supervised framework to associate specific language and financial figures with the target event type.